 Your child's body will build up defenses or immunity against these viruses when he or she is exposed to them but this takes time.
 It takes many years to build up immunity to viruses.
 Your child will be exposed to more if he or she attends daycare or preschool.
 Older brothers and sisters are also great vectors to bring home a virus from school.

-Colds are more common in large families as the virus makes its rounds through house and back again.
+Colds are more common in large families as the virus makes its rounds through the house and back again.
 The rate of colds triples in the winter.
 Not because of the cold air, but because people tend to spend more time in crowded areas indoors together breathing re-circulated air.
 Smoking in the home also increases your child's susceptibility to colds.

 Is It a Cold or Allergies?

-If your child is over two, sneezes a lot, rubs their nose all the time and has a clear runny nose that lasts over a month and doesn't have a fever, your child may actually have allergies.
+If your child is over two, sneezes a lot, rubs their nose all the time, and has a clear runny nose that lasts over a month and doesn't have a fever, your child may actually have allergies.
 This is especially true if these symptoms occur during pollen season, meaning the spring and the fall.
 But depending on what the allergy is to, they can have symptoms any time of the year.
 And your pediatrician can help you figure this out.
-Allergies are much easier to treat than the frequent colds because medications can help control the symptoms.
+Allergies are much easier to treat than frequent colds because medications can help control the symptoms.

-Quite often, parents wonder if a child is sick because they lack vitamins of because it's cold outside.
-Colds are not caused by a poor diet or the lack of vitamins.
-They are not caused by bad weather, air conditioners, or wet feet or hair, or even from playing outside without a coat on.
+Quite often, parents wonder if a child is sick because they lack vitamins or because it's cold outside.
+Colds are not caused by a poor diet or a lack of vitamins.
+They are not caused by bad weather, air conditioners, wet feet or hair, or even from playing outside without a coat on.
 Having all these colds is an unavoidable part of growing up.
 Colds can't be prevented, no matter what you see on TV or read on the Internet.
 They help build up your child's immune system.

 Many parents are worried that their child has some serious underlying disease because they get a lot of colds.
 A child with an immune system disease doesn't get any more colds than the average child.
-They difference is that the child with an immune problem will have trouble recovering from the illness and they are often hospitalized for a long time as a result.
+The difference is that the child with an immune problem will have trouble recovering from the illness and they are often hospitalized for a long time as a result.
 They will also have numerous serious infections every year such as pneumonia or boils on the skin many times before they are even a year old.
 In addition, a child with a serious disease does not gain weight very well or look well between infections.